Melissa O'Neil: Singer

 Immediately after her win on Canadian Idol, O'Neil received a congratulatory phone call from the Canadian Prime Minister Paul Martin.
-She then signed a recording contract with Sony BMG Canada and released her first single "Alive", which hit stores on October 4, 2005 and debuted at number one on the Canadian singles chart, a position it held for four weeks.
+She then signed a recording contract with Sony BMG Canada and released her first single, "Alive", which hit stores on October 4, 2005, and debuted at number one on the Canadian singles chart, a position it held for four weeks.
 The single went on to be certified four-times platinum by the CRIA.

-On November 22, 2005, O'Neil's self-titled debut album Melissa O'Neil, was released on Sony and debuted at number sixteen on the Canadian albums chart.
-The second single from her album, "Let It Go" was released in late 2005 and peaked at number seven on the singles chart.
+On November 22, 2005, O'Neil's self-titled debut album, Melissa O'Neil, was released on Sony and debuted at number sixteen on the Canadian albums chart.
+The second single from her album, "Let It Go," was released in late 2005 and peaked at number seven on the singles chart.
 On February 7, 2006, O'Neil embarked on her first solo tour in North Bay, Ontario, named the Let It Go Tour after her second single.
 Her support act was her Canadian Idol runner-up, Rex Goudie.
-The third single release from O'Neil's album was "Speechless", which peaked number thirty-one, significantly lower than her two previous songs but still respectable nonetheless.
+The third single release from O'Neil's album was "Speechless", which peaked at number thirty-one.
 In March 2006, her debut album was certified gold by the CRIA for 50,000 units shipped, and her first single "Alive" was covered by Becki Ryan in the movie Flicka.
-On September 16, 2006 O'Neil returned to the Canadian Idol stage during grand finale of its fourth season.
+On September 16, 2006 O'Neil returned to the Canadian Idol stage during the grand finale of its fourth season.
 Here, she was surprised with the certified-gold-presentation disc of her debut album.

 In 2007, O'Neil was nominated for a Juno Award as New Artist of the Year, alongside Neverending White Lights, Tomi Swick, Patrick Watson, and Eva Avila (the latter, her Canadian Idol successor); however, Swick took home the award.

 In 2009, O'Neil became the lead vocalist for the Toronto funk band God Made Me Funky.

 As described by Glenn Sumi, of NOW Toronto, "After winning the third season of Canadian Idol...
 O'Neil released a best-selling disc and then promptly began doing musical theatre, with roles in Dirty Dancing, High School Musical and the acclaimed Stratford production of Jesus Christ Superstar."